ammein/shooting-star/README.md

 > Easy right ?
 Hell yeah it is ! :laughing:

 # Changelog
+### 1.0.4
+- README Changed and adjusted codes to minimize it.

 ### 1.0.3
 - Fixed when on browser Edge cannot automatically checked the input by using jQuery.
 Therefore, use oldschool technique where `.checked` attribute is use to set a boolean value on it.
 - README Changed